Safeguarding

 The Prevent Strategy is about safeguarding people and communities from the threat of terrorism.
 It is a government strategy designed to stop people becoming terrorists or supporting terrorism.

-As of September 23 (in line with the new KCSIE document), all staff have also completed Cyber Safety training.
+All staff have also completed Cyber Safety training.

 Information Sharing with other agencies